liupeirong/liupeirong.github.io/amlMLflowToArc/readme.md

 Wait, didn't we just say deploying MLflow model to unmanaged endpoints using the SDK is not supported?
  Isn't local endpoint unmanaged?
 Yes and yes.
 So we need to do some exploration.
-If we use the Python SDK to deploy the model locally with our `score.py`, here are some issues that we might see and how to work around them.
+If we use the Python SDK to deploy the model locally with our `score.py`, here are some issues that you might see and tips on how to work around them.

 * Model can't be mounted with an `OSError` exception on Windows `WinError 123`.
 Go to Azure ML Studio portal to download the registered model to a folder `model`.
  You need `conda.yaml` in the model package to set up your local and Kubernetes environment anyways.